Lenny's Podcast/Discussions

 milo

-There's a signal in the transcripts that I find more telling than any of the host behaviors we've catalogued.
+There's a signal in the moments we pulled that I find more telling than any of the host behaviors we've catalogued.
 It's when the guest starts doing it back.

 juni